huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

     - Install as the default instance on the default port 1433.
     - Install as a named instance with the SQL Browser server running.

-To install Arcion CDC Agent, run the installer called `remote-replicant-mssql-cdc-agent-<version>.msi`.
-This will start the installation wizard.
-Follow the steps below to complete the installation:
+To install Arcion CDC Agent, run the installer `remote-replicant-mssql-cdc-agent-<version>.msi`.
+This starts the installation wizard.
+Follow these steps to complete the installation:

 1. After the first screen of the installation wizard appears, click **Next**.

-2. In the next **Select Installation Folder** screen, you need to choose the installation location.
+2. In the next **Select Installation Folder** screen, choose the installation location.
 After making your choice, click **Next**.

-3. The **Specify Replicant Service User** screen will appear.
-This is where you specify the Windows login that will run the Arcion CDC Agent service.
-This login must have the **sysadmin** role to access the local SQL Server Express instance.
+3. The **Specify Replicant Service User** screen appears.
+Here you must specify the Windows login that runs the Arcion CDC Agent service.
+This login must possess the **sysadmin** role to access the local SQL Server Express instance.

     After filling out the **Service User** and **Password** fields, click **Next**.

-4. The next screen is for specifying the staging directory.
-A staging directory is where Arcion CDC Agent temporarily writes the replicated data.
-For a production system, it is recommended that there is at least 100GB of free disk space for this temporary storage.
+4. In the next screen, specify the staging directory.
+Arcion CDC Agent temporarily writes the replicated data to the staging directory.
+For a production system, we recommend at least 100GB of free disk space for this temporary storage.

     After filling out the **Staging Directory** field, click on **Next**.

-5. The next screen is **Confirm Installation**.
-If you're satisfied with the settings you chose in the previous steps, click **Next** to start the installation.
+5. The **Confirm Installation** screen appears.
+If the settings in the preceeding steps suit your requirements, click **Next** to start the installation.

 ## Securely connect to the CDC Agent
 Arcion CDC Agent installer generates a certificate for TLS/SSL communication.
 This certificate encrypts the connections to the CDC Agent.
 By default, Replicant trusts all CDC Agent connections.
 To ensure that Replicant connects to a trusted Agent, you must take the following measures: